 My Cholesterol Levels

-I personally think that issue with fat is not the fat from plant life, but it the fat from the hormone laden, chemically processed meat and foods we eat.
+I personally think that issue with fat is not the fat from plant life, but it is the fat from the hormone laden, chemically processed meat and foods we eat.
 Fats from plant life are mixed with a variety of nutrients and fiber that help regulate how fast it is digested.
-Processed meats have a high content of fat and are laced with chemicals that are foreign and harmful to the body.
-Fiber is also removed from processed foods and both present unnatural substances and unbalanced nutrients to the body.

-I eat a lot nuts, coconut oil, and sometimes chocolate and they all have a high fat content.
+I eat a lot of nuts, coconut oil, and sometimes cacao chocolate and they all have a high fat content.
 I also eat a high carb diet, but the thing is they are all plant based life.
 Since turning vegan my tests show that my total cholesterol in the lower end of the acceptable range.
-Removing processed meat and dairy from my diet and eating a plant based diet is protecting my health.
+Removing processed meat and dairy from my diet and eating a plant based diet is supporting my health living.